CorrelAid/audiopedia-project/auma/README.md

 ## The demo

 The demo lives in the `demo/` folder.
 The demo survey is configured via `app.js`.
-Apart from adding image and audio files this configuration file is the only file a survey implementer needs to consider.
+Apart from adding audio files this configuration file is the only file a survey implementer needs to consider.

 ## The framework